chef-boneyard/chef-fundamentals/slides/troubleshooting/01_slide.md

 See the cookbook's README for documentation.

+.notes Opscode is working on API endpoints to send reports/exceptions, but this is not built into the Chef Client or the Chef Handler cookbook at this time.

 # Summary

 * Work with Chef's logger
 * Debug Chef's stack traces
 * Recognize HTTP status codes from the Chef Server
 * Gracefully handle errors in recipes
-* Understand Chef's exception handlers
+* Understand Chef's report/exception handlers

 # Questions